SupurCalvinHiggins/212-fall-2015/assignments/ha-06/readme.md

 4. Compare and classify the growth rate of logarithmic, polynomial and exponential functions.
 5. Select algorithms based on asymptotic descriptions of time and space complexity.

+Trace how common operations modify the internal state of linked lists Analyze the time complexity of common linked list operations Analyze the space consumption of linked lists
+Select between linked list implementations (maybe stronger, compare against other data structures)
+TODO: specify kinds of linked lists: double single circular head/tail Trace the execution of recursive algorithms
+Find appropriate recursive decompositions of problems?
+(Check slides) Model the work performed by a recursive algorithm with a recurrence relation Find the closed form of recurrence relations via the iteration method Analyze characteristics of sorting algorithms (reword, stable/inplace) Trace the execution of merge sort and quicksort Analyze the time complexity of mergesort and quicksort Select between sorting algorithms

 ## Grading

 This assignment is graded out of $$100$$ points.
 However, we provide $$200$$ points' worth of problems: